The Zoom Business Model: How does Zoom make money?

-This tier is apt for large enterprises and hosts up to to 500 participants in zoom video meetings.
-It can host up to 1000 participants with an Enterprise+ Plan.
-This plan which is priced at $199.90 /year/license starting at 100 licenses for $19,990.00/year has unlimited cloud storage, a dedicated customer success manager and transcription benefits.
+Zoom Enterprise: This tier is apt for large enterprises and hosts up to 500 participants in Zoom meetings.
+It can host video conferences of up to 1000 participants with an Enterprise+ Plan.

-Other solutions that Zoom has include the Zoom Phone, Zoom Video Webinar and Zoom Rooms.
+Other solutions that Zoom has included are the Zoom Phone, Zoom Webinar and Zoom Rooms.

 2. Zoom Rooms